Soil Health Toolkit - FIC

 A soil health management system is a collection of practices that increase soil carbon levels and improve soil health by applying the four soil health principles.
 When implemented together, and adapted as needed to different production systems, these principles can rebuild soils and restore their functions.

-Overcome Barriers to Adoption
+Identify Barriers to Adoption

 Sections